 The Heartbleed bug is a recently disclosed vulnerability in the commonly used OpenSSL cryptographic technology.
 The flaw makes it possible to steal the information supposedly protected by the SSL/TLS encryption, which is used for communication security and privacy on the Internet, across a variety of applications including email, instant messaging, and many virtual private networks (VPNs).

 Those who exploit the Heartbleed bug can access the memory of systems protected by the vulnerable versions of the encryption software.
-This gives them access to secret keys that identify service providers and encrypt the traffic, names and passwords of the users as well as the actual content.
+This gives them access to secret keys that identify service providers and encrypt the traffic, names, and passwords of the users, as well as the actual content.
 With access to the secret keys, black hat hackers can record communications and steal data in order to impersonate services and users.

 Perfect Forward Security Should Minimize Potential Damage

-Perfect forward secrecy, or PFS, is an additional layer of security that ensures encryption keys only last for specified, limited period of time.
+Perfect forward secrecy, or PFS, is an additional layer of security that ensures encryption keys only last for a specified, limited period of time.
 So even if a hacker did get an encryption key out of a server’s memory, they would only be able to decode secure traffic from that server for a limited period of time.
 Most major technology firms use PFS, but most midsize and smaller enterprises don’t.